122nd Illinois Infantry Regiment: Battle of Nashville

 Upon the return of the command to St. Louis on 18 November 1864, the men were supplied with new shoes and clothing.
 Then the command of General A. J. Smith was ordered to go to the defense of Nashville, Tennessee.
 This command then consisted of three Divisions of Infantry, and was called the "Detachment Army of the Tennessee".
 The One Hundred and Twenty-second Regiment proceeded to Nashville, where, on 15 and 16 December 1864, it took part in the battle of Nashville, capturing four pieces of artillery and a battle flag from the enemy; and losing in killed and wounded 26 men.
 The conduct of the regiment in this battle was commended specially in the report of General Garrard, the Division command.
 The regiment was commanded in the battle by Lieutenant Colonel James F. Drish.
 The regiment took part in the pursuit of General Hood’s Army from Nashville to Eastport, Miss.

-Thence on 18 February with residue of the Detachment of the Army of the Tennessee, under General A. J. Smith, proceeded to New Orleans, Louisiana, arriving there on the --- of February.
+Thence on 18 February with residue of the Detachment of the Army of the Tennessee, under General A. J. Smith, proceeded to New Orleans, Louisiana, arriving there in February.
 At that place other troops were added to the command, and it became thenceforth the SVI Corps, Army of the Tennessee.

-Battle of Fort Blakely
+Battle of Fort Blakeley

 On 6 March the One Hundred and Twenty-second Regiment with the One Hundred and Nineteenth Illinois, Twenty-first Missouri Infantry, Eighty-ninth Indiana, constituting First Brigade, Second Division, XVI Army Corps, and Fifty-eighth Illinois, under command of Colonel Rinaker, went by ocean steamer to Dauphin Island, Alabama, near mouth of Mobile Bay.
 On the 23d of March, moved thence with the rest of the XVI Corps to assist in the investment of rebel fortifications at Blakely and Spanish Fort, these constituting the eastern defenses of Mobile.
 And on 9 April 1865, it occupied the center of the line formed by the First Brigade, General Garrard's Division, XVI Corps of the Army of the Tennessee, in the assault upon the rebel works at Blakely, and materially aided in capturing that place.
 The Brigade captured 10 pieces of artillery and the rebel General's headquarters, a number of rebel flags, and several hundreds of prisoners, among them Generals Liddell and Thomas and their staff officers.
 The regiment was commanded by Lieutenant Colonel Drish, who was seriously wounded by a piece of shell.
 The losses of the regiment were 20 men killed and wounded.
 Colonel Rinaker commanded the Brigade in the charge as he had done for a considerable time previous thereto.
 The regiment with the rest of the XVI Corps on 12 April, left Blakely and marched thence to Montgomery, Alabama, arriving there on the 26th of that month.